TheShadow29/subreddit-classification-dataset/README.md

     - Preprocessing could include removing posts with less than a certain number of upvotes.
     - Could also remove controversial posts.
     - Also change the labels via looking at the comments.
 Some comments may suggest that this is more appropriate to post on a different sub-reddit.

+4. Adherence to rules:
+    - Different sub-reddits have different rules.
+Can have input as rules to be followed as a natural language and determine if a particular post is suitable for the particular sub-reddit or not.
     - Also based on certain features like day of the week, different sub-reddits have slightly different rules.
 Can take into consideration this, and create a more robust dataset which can even classify this field.
 (Slightly more complicated issue).

+### Motivation:
+1. If some user tries to post, give a suitable recommendation wheather,

 ### Important links:
 1. A list of all sub-reddits: https://www.kaggle.com/rayraegah/subreddits
     - Will select a small subset for the coarse track small